gitlabhq/gitlabhq/doc/development/documentation/index.md

 [Contributions to GitLab docs](workflow.md) are welcome from the entire GitLab community:

-To ensure that GitLab docs keep up with changes to the product, special processes and responsibilities are in place concerning all [feature changes](feature-change-workflow.md)—i.e. development work that impacts the appearance, usage, or administration of a feature.
+To ensure that GitLab docs keep up with changes to the product, special processes and responsibilities are in place concerning all [feature changes](feature-change-workflow.md)—i.e. development work that impacts the appearance, usage, or administration of a feature.

 Meanwhile, anyone can contribute [documentation improvements](improvement-workflow.md) that are not associated with a feature change.